-This device will be demonstrated and judged online via Zoom.
-A device such as an iPad, tablet or mobile phone will need to be a logged into the meeting to allow the judges to view the device from requested angles.
+At the Regional Showcase event, judging will be online via Zoom.
+We recommend having a mobile device or similar connected to the meeting to allow the judges to view the camera dolly from requested angles.

 The camera dolly will have two (2) attempts at the track.
 The best run from the two will be scored.
-Schools will be scored according to how accurately they navigate the course and